N-a-y-a/N-a-y-a.github.io/index.md

-### Academic Projects
+# Academic Projects
-* Pet Adoption Website (Human-Computer Interaction I): Created the user interface for a pet adoption website in a group of 5 using JavaScript, HTML and CSS.
+#### Pet Adoption Website (Human-Computer Interaction I)
+Created the user interface for a pet adoption website in a group of 5 using JavaScript, HTML and CSS.
 Design principles were applied to ensure a good user experience.
-* StudyPlus App (Software Engineering I): Applied agile practices to plan out and create an Android app to facilitate studying.
+#### StudyPlus App (Software Engineering I)
+Applied agile practices to plan out and create an Android app to facilitate studying.
 It supports cue cards, quizzes and categorizing by course/topic.
 <br><br>

-### Interests and Activities
+# Interests and Activities
+#### Ukrainian Dance
-* Ukrainian Dance: Dancing with the performing group at Lyre Ukrainian Dance School.
-Performed at venues such as the Forks, Folklorama, the Dauphin Ukrainian Dance Festival, a Winnipeg Blue Bombers game and the International Ukrainian Dance and Culture Festival in Ukraine.
+Dancing with the performing group at Lyre Ukrainian Dance School.
+Performed at venues such as a Winnipeg Blue Bombers game and the International Ukrainian Dance and Culture Festival in Ukraine.
 Participated in benefit concerts that raised more than $65 000 for causes in Ukraine.
+#### Advocacy
-* Advocacy: Volunteering with Diabetes Canada and JDRF at various events.
-Spoken at fundraisers and to Education students at the University of Winnipeg.
-Organized a series of presentations to classrooms in St. James Assiniboia School Division middle schools in 2019.
+Volunteering with Diabetes Canada and JDRF at various events.
+Spoken at fundraisers and at educational workshops.
+Organized a series of presentations to classrooms in middle schools in 2019.
-* Science Fair: Competed twice at the Canada Wide Science Fair with projects related to data analysis
+#### Science Fair: Competed twice at the Canada Wide Science Fair with projects related to data analysis